Our Plants

 Size: Navajo made a decoction of this to protect against witches.

-Meriwether Lewis collected this on the Expedition September 21, 1804, the day after nearly being swept away while Lewis and the Corps of discovery slept on the eroding sandbar, near the Big Bend of the Missouri River in South Dakota.
-1st described by planthunter Thomas Nuttall in 1818(1786-1879).
+Meriwether Lewis collected this on the Expedition September 21, 1804, the day after nearly being swept away while Lewis and the Corps of discovery slept on an eroding sandbar, near the Big Bend of the Missouri River in South Dakota.
+1st published description by planthunter Thomas Nuttall (1786-1879) in 1818.

 .